EqualifyEverything/handbook/README.md

 ## How do I get in touch with Equalify?

 Post additional questions, bugs, and enhancement requests under [issues](https://github.com/EqualifyApp/handbook/issues) on this repo.

-If you want to discuss sales, please email [hello@equalify.app](mailto:hello@equalify.app).
+Your feedback makes us a better organization.